 Unfortunately, all of this nursing can come with some sore nips.
 Here are some things to keep in mind:

-• Nipple Butter.
+Nipple Butter.
 Putting on a quality nipple butter that is safe for both you and baby (lanolin is NOT safe for ingestion!) is really important to help keep your nips moisturized and comfortable.
+This one from Earth Mama Organics is a favorite among my clients!

-• Limit the friction.
+Limit the friction.
 Whether this be with a shirt or a bra, anything that rubs on your nipples can increase soreness.
-There are metal/plastic covers you can get to help prevent this, but a fan favorite is to just go topless for a while.
+A great option would be to use Silverettes to prevent this, but a fan favorite is to just go topless for a while.
 Let em breathe.

 Get Some Help.